The Last Adam

 Did Jesus exist at all?

 Sources from his era don’t mention him.
 There is hardly any evidence of Jesus outside the Bible.
 Jesus was the leader of a small sect, so that is not particularly surprising.
 The problem with the idea that there never was a Jesus is that it leaves us without a compelling explanation for the existence of Christianity, so that we must seek refuge in more bizarre explanations, like Christianity being a Roman conspiracy to replace Judaism with the Roman emperor cult.
-The supposed proof is that Jesus Christ shares the initials JC with Julius Caesar, and that both died due to a betrayal.
+The supposed proof is that Jesus Christ shares the initials JC with Julius Caesar and that both died because of a betrayal.
 That can’t be a coincidence, so the Christ story is just a refurbished Caesar story, the proponents of this ‘theory’ argue.

 They are right that it isn’t a coincidence.
 However, as an explanation for Christianity, it is pretty imaginative.
 And it fails to explain nearly everything we can read about Jesus in the Gospels.
 And so, Jesus did live.
 But what made him unique?
 Jesus started a religion that has over two billion followers today.
 Apart from a historical account, an explanation of his beliefs may help us understand him.
 That includes his relationship with God, the supposed guy in the sky who is far more powerful than Superman, can do more tricks, and is allegedly all-knowing.
 But Jesus changed world history more than anyone else, so did that sky dude have a hand in that?
 It would be strange not to ask that question.